Sustainable Transport

 • Dedicated Bike Lanes: Creating separated bike lanes on busy roads protects cyclists from traffic and encourages more people to bike.
 These lanes should be clearly marked and maintained to ensure safety.

 • Bike Paths and Greenways: Off-road bike paths and greenways provide safe and scenic routes for cyclists.
-These paths often connect parks, schools, and neighborhoods, making cycling more convenient for daily commutes and recreational rides.
+These paths often connect parks, schools, and neighborhoods, making cycling more convenient for daily commutes and Responsible Outdoor Activities & Adventures NZ.

 • Bike Parking: Providing ample and secure bike parking at public transport stations, workplaces, and commercial areas encourages cycling by making it easy to transition between different modes of transport.